mahidaCodeTrained/astroblog/README.md

 ## Tools & Technologies
 - This is the tools and technologies used in this project.
-- [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) this language was used as the forefront of the project with all the code in the run.py file being Python.
+- [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) this language was used as the forefront of the project with django.
 - [CSS](https://en.wikipedia.org/wiki/CSS) was used to style html elements in the page.
 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript) was used to add functionality to certain elements with the use of ids.
 - [Django](https://www.djangoproject.com/) Django framework used to create the app and project.